 Knowing what you don’t know

 Every entrepreneur starts off with a different composition of skills, and weaknesses.
 Likely, raising capital is not among your strengths.
 Therefore, as you learn all the things you need to know to build a successful organization, add raising capital to that list!
 Sure, you can go and hire an investor relations ninja.
 However, being prepared to fight as though your life depends on it requires being knowledgeable when it comes to communicating, negotiation, networking and follow up.
 Regardless of your industry, being a constant student will improve your chances of not being ignored.

-Today new businesses launch in small industrial spaces, spare bedrooms, even in garages.
-Globally, small businesses make up a significant portion of the global economy.
+Today's new businesses launch in small industrial spaces, spare bedrooms, even in garages.
+Globally, small businesses make up a significant portion of the vast, global economy.
 In the U.S. alone, businesses of 500 employees or less comprise nearly half of the economy.

 Despite these small beginnings, many startup owners are seeking exponential growth of their business, often with a single-minded vision of being acquired by a larger company.